This is run by MichBIO, a Michigan biotech trade association: The Internship Placement link is presently under construction; check back later.

 The PDF file at the indicated website describes the forensics internships on page 10.
 Deadlines: for Spring semester - Sept 30, for Summer - Jan 30, for Fall semester - April 30.
 See their webpage for more info.

 The Summer Internship Program (SIP) at the NIH provides an opportunity to spend the summer working side-by-side with some of the leading scientists in the world in an environment devoted exclusively to biomedical research.
 Students sixteen years of age or older who are U.S. citizens or permanent residents and are currently enrolled at least half-time in high school or an accredited U.S. college or university are eligible to apply.
 Students who have been accepted into a college or university may also apply.
 The internships generally run for a minimum of eight weeks, with students arriving in May or June.
-Applications are accepted from Nov 15 to March 1.

 Research Experience for Undergraduates (REU) - sponsored by the National Science Foundation (NSF)